-Google’s Vulnerability Reward Program was a first-of-its-kind initiative to incentivise developers and engineers to report bugs in Google code.
-Over the last 10 years the program has issued almost $30M in rewards while helping to keep the internet safe and secure.
+Google’s Vulnerability Reward Program was a first-of-its-kind initiative to incentivize developers and engineers to report bugs in Google code.
+Over the last 10 years, the program has issued almost $30M in rewards while helping to keep the internet safe and secure.

 We were appointed as an official partner for the Google Security team and were asked to reimagine and rebuild the platform from the ground up, focussing on the community, and making the platform more user-friendly.

 We designed a new logo and identity for the program — inspired by coding terminals and fighter pilot head up displays – to sit alongside Google’s existing logo identities.

 As part of the rebrand, we also developed a suite of illustrations and animations that are used throughout the site; visual flourishes that nod to programming culture.

 Every bug that’s successfully reported is given its own bespoke bug visualization.